timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 We now Generate OSGi™ index with the project dependencies from the top level project directory

     mvn bnd-resolver:resolve
+{: .shell }

 And generate the runnable jar from the top level project directory

     mvn package
+{: .shell }

-If we re-inspect `rest-app/rest-app.bndrun` we now see that this explicitly references all the necessary OSGi bundles, and their semantic versions, required for our OSGi runtime to assemble and run our highly modular transational REST service!
+Re-inspecting `rest-app/rest-app.bndrun` we can see that this now explicitly references the acceptable version range for each required OSGi bundle.
+At runtime the OSGi framework resolves these _requirements_ against the _capabilities_ in the specified target repository: i.e. `target/index.xml`.

 {% highlight shell-session %}
 index: target/index.xml